 Angel Martino earned a relay gold to go with her bronze from the 100 freestyle.

-As for the U.S. team, its next hopes for swimming gold rest on the shoulders of 14-year-old Amanda Beard, who will compete in her favorite event, the 200 breaststroke, today.
+The U.S. team's next hopes for swimming gold rest on the shoulders of 14-year-old Amanda Beard, who will compete in her favorite event, the 200 breaststroke, today.

 Beard's best time in the four-lap race is 2:26.25 seconds.
 She has Anita Nall's American record of 2:25.35 firmly in her sights and has duly noted that the world record, set two years ago by Rebecca Brown of Australia, is a 2:24.76.

 All eyes will be on Beard in the 200 because of how strongly she finished in the 100 Sunday.
 She caught Australia's Samantha Riley and five other swimmers over the final 50 meters and gave gold medalist Penny Heyns of South Africa a terrible fright.